Introduction

 You can download a sample here that illustrates how to build a Contact Form.
 This example also uses Intuiface Analytics feature for data capture and storage, as explained in the next section.

-Capture User Data Using the Intuiface Analytics
+Storing Form Data Using Intuiface Analytics

 To see how Intuiface Analytics works, watch this video for a demonstration.